U.S. Capitol Police officer cleared of wrongdoing in fatal shooting of Ashli Babbitt during Capitol attack

-The slaying of the 35-year-old California native became one of the defining moments of the riot, after graphic videos of her shooting spread across social media and were replayed by news outlets.
+The killing of the 35-year-old California native became one of the defining moments of the riot, after graphic videos of her shooting spread across social media and were replayed by news outlets.

-Prosecutors notified a representative of Babbitt’s family of its findings Wednesday, the office of Acting U.S. Attorney Channing Phillips of Washington, D.C., said in a statement.
-The statement said the U.S. Attorney’s Office and U.S. Department of Justice have closed the investigation, “acknowledging the tragic loss of life and offering condolences” to Babbitt’s family.
+Prosecutors notified a representative of Babbitt’s family of its findings Wednesday, the office of acting U.S. attorney Channing Phillips of D.C. said in a statement.
+The statement said the U.S. attorney’s office and the U.S. Justice Department have closed the investigation, “acknowledging the tragic loss of life and offering condolences” to Babbitt’s family.

+Roger Witthoeft, Babbitt’s brother, said he was at work when reached by phone and wanted some time to compose a response to prosecutors’ decision in the case.

+An attorney for the Capitol Police officer who shot Babbitt did not immediately respond to requests for comment.

 Multiple cellphone videos captured the shooting as it unfolded on the afternoon of Jan.
 6. Babbitt and a group of other rioters made their way inside the Capitol to barricaded doors leading to the Speaker’s Lobby, which is the hallway outside the House chamber where some lawmakers were sheltering during the siege.

 Videos show the group pummeling the wood-and-glass doors with a helmet, feet and a flagpole.
-A Capitol Police officer in a suit and surgical mask is seen standing in a doorway on the far side of the doors with his gun drawn.
+A Capitol Police officer in a suit and a surgical mask is seen standing in a doorway on the far side of the doors with his gun drawn.

 The officer opened fire as Babbitt, who was wearing a Trump flag like a cape, attempted to crawl through one of the broken panes of the Speaker’s Lobby doors, video shows.
 Babbitt, who was hit in the shoulder, tumbled backward onto the floor.